-Putting together a Grilled Banana Dessert Bar is simple and sure to be a hit with family and friends at your next summer BBQ!
-I’ll show you how to make grilled bananas, plus give you plenty of topping ideas.
+This Easy Grilled Banana Dessert Bar Idea is sure to be a hit with family and friends at your next summer BBQ!
+Learn how to make grilled bananas, plus get plenty of topping ideas.

 Grilling is a major part of our summer.
 We do grill year-round, but the summer is when we kick it up a notch.
 Dessert isn’t always part of our grilling (much to the disappoint of my kids), but on holidays, like 4th of July and other random times, it’s fun to make a dessert that can be made on the grill.